gajajan/graph_databases/README.md

 docker run -p 7474:7474 -p 7687:7687 neo4j-database:1.0
 ```

 The Neo4j Browser is available at the IP address http://localhost:7474.
+There is __no__ initial password and username because authentification in docker file is set to `none`.
 Create a database in the Neo4j Browser with the command
 ```cypher
 CREATE DATABASE <DATABASE_NAME>
 ```